 The main difference between a mass gainer and whey protein is the carbohydrate content.
 When good sports protein is essentially pure protein, therefore more than half the weight gainer can come from carbohydrates alone.
 Its source is most often maltodextrin-a carbohydrate with a high glycemic index, which is broken down into glucose during digestion.

-Around the same time, taking a gainer will easily impact the increase in body fat and the development of belly fat in athletes susceptible to gaining extra weight.
-That’s why a gainer is often only used when a fast gain in total body weight is required-without worrying on whether the lean muscle is that or weight increase due to a certain amount of fat has been achieved.
+While taking a gainer will easily impact the increase in body fat and the development of belly fat in athletes susceptible to gaining extra weight.
+That’s why a gainer is often only used when a fast gain in total body weight is required-without worrying about whether the lean muscle is that or weight increase due to a certain amount of fat has been achieved.

 Difference Between Mass Gainer And Whey Protein

 |Content per 100 g||Whey Protein||Mass Gainer|

 |Fats||5-6 g||5-6 g|

 So basically its entirely dependent upon your body which one to consume If you are ectomorphs (naturally thin) enough so we suggest you purchase a mass gainer and if you want to be in shape then we suggest you purchase a whey protein which will cut down your fats and help you to get lean muscles.
 So here we conclude our topic on Mass Gainer Vs Whey Protein.
 Hope you get the difference between whey protein and mass gainer.
 Thank you